randlabs/walgo-vault/README.md

 Accounts can create a Vault and store their ALGOs their and receive participation rewards.
 They can mint wALGOs up to the balance of the ALGOs in the Vault and withdraw the ALGOs at any time keeping ALGO balance above the amount of wALGOs minted.

 Global Variables:
-* Creator: creator and manager of the Application
+* Owner: creator and manager of the Application
 * GlobalStatus: 1 if the Application is enabled and 0 if it is not
 * MintAccount: account storing the wALGOs.
 This account must give access to the Application to send the wALGOs to the Vault owner accounts
+* MintFee: fee paid in wALGOs for each mintwALGOs operation
+* RewardsFee: fee paid in ALGOs from the participation rewards earned by the Vault

 Remarks:
 Only 1 Vault per account is allowed.